Instagram/IGListKit/Guides/Modeling and Binding.md

 </p>

 ## Wrapping up

+If you got stuck at all, or just want to play around with the example, you can find the finished project [here](https://github.com/rnystrom/IGListKit-Binding-Guide) in **ModelingAndBinding/ModelingAndBinding.xcworkspace**.

 `IGListBindingSectionController` is one of the most powerful features that we've built for IGListKit because it further encourages you to design small, composable models, views, and controllers.